 Strategies and Programs for Translating Military Experience to Construction Jobs

 Between 240,000 and 360,000 military members transition to civilian life each year.
 The shift isn’t always easy, leaving many veterans unemployed.
-To help put them to work, more than 100 construction industry organizations—including Associated Builders and Contractors (ABC) and many of its members—pledged in 2014 to employ 100,000 veterans by 2019.
+To help put them to work, more than 100 construction industry organizations—including Associated Builders and Contractors (ABC) and many of its members—pledged in 2014 to employ 100,000 construction veterans by 2019.

-“When it comes to industries in which veterans are uniquely qualified, construction is fantastic because it really brings out a lot of veterans’ skills,” says Lida Citroen, founder of LIDA360 and author of “Your Next Mission: A Personal Branding Guide for the Military-to-Civilian Transition.”
+“When it comes to industries in which construction veterans are uniquely qualified, construction is fantastic because it really brings out a lot of veterans’ skills,” says Lida Citroen, founder of LIDA360 and author of “Your Next Mission: A Personal Branding Guide for the Military-to-Civilian Transition.”
 Despite being a great fit, connecting veterans with construction jobs proves to be challenging.

 Many veterans entered the military shortly after graduating from high school.
 While their civilian peers entered the job market and began developing skills, veterans were busy with intensive military training.
 As a result, many lack the knowledge and tools needed to transfer their military training to an applicable civilian career.

 Citroen has spent more than 30 years helping companies and individuals enhance their personal branding and differentiate themselves from the competition.
 Over time, she began specializing in helping veterans.

 Sometimes, veterans gain skills in the military that directly relate to construction, such as handling logistics in the Army or being a mechanic in the Navy.
 More often, their skills sets don’t match up to construction quite as well.
 Citroen helps those veterans determine the soft skills that indirectly relate to construction, as well as demonstrate their work ethic and trainability, such as dependability, communication and leadership abilities.